Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

 When you take the **Dodge** action, you focus entirely on avoiding attacks.
-Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity :d20-save: **Saving Throw**s with advantage.
-You lose this benefit if you are incapacitated (as explained in the appendix) or if your speed drops to 0.
+Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make **:d20-save: Dexterity saving throws**{ .d20 } with Advantage.
+You lose this benefit if you have the Incapacitated condition (as explained in the appendix) or if your speed drops to 0.

 ---